 FB: Yes.
 It was bought for film by Gary Sinese and his partner, and I wrote a couple of screenplays.
 Then other people wrote other screenplays, I think.
 Eventually it just slipped away.
 It was said to be on many desks in Hollywood for many years.

 GP: Is it possible to have one more aesthetic shake-up, as in 1981 where you broke clear of Don & imitators, this time to break free of Frederick Barthelme as in “the corpus,” the heavy body of work, to write the novel that you most want to write?
 The literary object as objet d’art?

 FB: I don’t know if it’s possible, or if I even want to “break free.”
 I’d like to write better stories and novels, and I certainly think it’s possible to extend the work in the ways I’m talking about, though I do not expect the work to be as intensely strange as those early books I mentioned.
 That strangeness was dearly bought, and I’m less strange now than then.
 I think.

-I have a new collection of poetry out— THE WINTER OF J (Poetry Box Press, May 2020)
+Gary Percesepe has a new collection of poetry out— The Winter of J (Poetry Box Press, May 2020).